Skip to main content

 Bazel

 Download or clone the following repository: https://github.com/CodeIntelligenceTesting/ci-fuzz-cli-tutorials.
 This repository contains several tutorials and example projects.
-For this guide, we will use the project in the tutorials/c_cpp/cmake directory.
+This guide focuses on the project in the tutorials/c_cpp/cmake directory.

 note